noi-techpark/odh-docs/source/howto/mobility/getstarted.rst

 hierarchy, you simply add a dot (":literal:`.`") before the attribute in the next level of the hierarchy.
-Moreover, you can extract multiple values from a JSON output, provided you separate them with a comma (":literal:`,`") and use :strong:`no empty spaces` in the clause. in the above examples, each of the element within parentheses--:literal:`smetadata`, :literal:`smetadata.municipality`, and :literal:`smetadata.mainaddress`\-- is called :strong:`alias`.
+Moreover, you can extract multiple values from a JSON output, provided you separate them with a comma (":literal:`,`") and use :strong:`no empty spaces` in the clause.
+In the above examples, each of the element within parentheses--:literal:`smetadata`, :literal:`smetadata.municipality`, and :literal:`smetadata.mainaddress`\-- is called :strong:`target`.

-Within a :literal:`SELECT` clause, SQL functions are allowed and can be mixed with aliases, allowing to further process the output, with the following limitations:
+Within a :literal:`SELECT` clause, SQL functions are allowed and can be mixed with targets, allowing to further process the output, with the following limitations:

 * Only `numeric` functions are allowed, like e.g., :literal:`min`,